An introduction to LEGO® alternative brands and alt bricks

 In 2020 the company launched the CaDA Master Series, which works with well-known MOCers to turn their designs into licensed products.
 This process is far less strenuous than LEGO® Ideas submissions, quickly winning over many serious MOCers.

-Check out some of our most popular CaDA products to learn more about what the brand has to offer.
+If you're in Europe, check out some of our most popular CaDA products to learn more about what the brand has to offer.

 Mould King